 How do Radisson Rewards compare to other hotel rewards programs?

-Radisson is in a unique space in the hospitality industry.
-Most Radisson brands are upscale, but the number of physical locations isn’t yet as great as most competing upscale hotel groups, like Marriott, Hilton and IHG.
+Most Radisson brands are upscale, but the number of physical locations may seem limited when you compare to most competing upscale hotel groups like Marriott, Hilton and IHG.
 Taking that into consideration, we can assess the worth of those loyalty programs with the following valuations, courtesy of The Points Guy:

-- IHG Rewards Club – 0.6 cents per point
+- IHG Rewards Club: 0.5 cents per point

-What’s important to note here is that Marriott’s 2016 merger with Starwood in 2016 upped its number of locations worldwide – thus making its points much more flexible.
-Marriott’s premium co-branded credit card, the Marriott Rewards® Premier Plus Credit Card, offers 6x points for on-brand purchases, which is less than Radisson’s card, but the points themselves are worth more.
+What’s important to note here is that Marriott’s 2016 merger with Starwood Preferred Guest (and its transition to the Marriott Bonvoy name) upped its number of locations worldwide, thus making its points much more flexible.
+One of Marriott’s premium co-branded credit cards, the Marriott Bonvoy Boundless™ Credit Card, offers 6X points for on-brand purchases, which is less than Radisson’s card.
+However, the points themselves are worth more.

-IHG may be the closest comparison to Radisson in terms of number of locations, especially outside of the U.S. Most Americans will recognize IHG’s popular Holiday Inn brand, as well as ultra-upscale InterContinental and Crowne Plaza hotels.
-Loyalty program rewards are in-line with what Radisson offers, including the IHG Rewards Club Premier Credit Card, and the value propositions are eerily similar to that of the premium Radisson credit card.
+IHG may be the closest comparison to Radisson in terms of the number of locations each has, especially outside of the U.S. Most Americans will recognize IHG’s popular Holiday Inn brand, as well as ultra-upscale InterContinental and Crowne Plaza hotels.
+Loyalty program rewards are in line with what Radisson offers, including the IHG® Rewards Club Premier Credit Card, and the value propositions are eerily similar to that of the premium Radisson credit card.

 Which hotel loyalty program is right for you?
 If you’re considering Radisson Rewards, it’s likely because you are already staying at Radisson properties fairly frequently.
 The value of the points is markedly lower than those of other hotel programs, but if you’d have to go out of your way to stay elsewhere, it doesn’t make sense to opt for anything else.